nuxeo/FunkLoad/README.txt

   - set the target server url
   - display the fetched page in real time in your browser
   - debug mode
+  - check performance of a single page (or set of pages) inside a test
   - green/red color mode

 * Turn a functional test into a load test: just by invoking the bench runner